Debian/dput-ng/docs/reference/hooks.rst

 What To Do When You Find an Issue
 ---------------------------------

-During runtime, and for any reason the checker sees fit to do so, the Checker may abort the upload by raising a subclass of a :class:`dput.exceptions.CheckerException`.
+During runtime, and for any reason the checker sees fit to do so, the hook may abort the upload by raising a subclass of a :class:`dput.exceptions.HookException`.
 In cases where the user aught to make the decision (lintian errors, etc), please **prompt** the user for what to do, rather then blindly raising the error.
 Remember, the user can't override a checker's failure except by disabling the checker.